-Financial assets at FVTPL are measured at fair value, and changes therein are recognized in consolidated profit or loss.
+Financial assets at FVTPL are measured at fair value, and changes therein are recognized in profit or loss.
 Financial assets (except derivatives and financial instruments originally designated as financial assets at FVTPL) may be reclassified out of FVTPL category if they are no longer held for the purpose of being sold or repurchased in the near term.

-The Group's financial assets included in this category consist mainly of investments in marketable debt and equity securities, and derivative assets.
+The Group's financial assets included in this category consist mainly of investments in marketable debt and equity securities and derivative instruments.

-(b) Loans and Receivables
+(ii) Loans and Receivables